-- STEP 1: Staff receives online Stage 1 Letter of Interest (LOI) and supporting documents from applicant. - STEP 2: Staff Review and preliminary due diligence is performed on all LOIs and if applicable, conduct a site visit.
-Grantees, via email, receive authorization to move to Stage 2 the grant application. - STEP 3: Staff reviews full grant applications, performs full due diligence and brings forward to the Program Committee for consideration. - STEP 4: Program Committee brings forward recommendations for review and consideration of approval by the Board of Directors. - Note: Grant requests may be declined at any stage of the application process.
+- STEP 1: Staff receives online Stage 1 Letter of Interest (LOI) and supporting documents from applicant. - STEP 2: Staff Review and preliminary due diligence is performed on all LOIs and if applicable, conduct site visits and/or interviews.
+Grantees, via email, receive authorization to move to Stage 2 the grant application. - STEP 3: Staff reviews full grant applications, performs full due diligence and brings forward to the Program Committee a staff recommendation for consideration. - STEP 4: Program Committee brings forward recommendations for review and consideration of approval by the Board of Directors. - Note: Grant requests may be declined at any stage of the application process.